 From this point, steps were taken to move forward continuously, including the acquisition of vineyards in Azzano Decimo and Pasiano.

-Since then, with smooth generational change, the company has changed hands from father to son, undergoing a continuous and constant evolution, both from technological and commercial point of view.
-Today we children, Chiara, Anna and Antonio, the fourth generation, manage San Simone.
-Together, with pride and tenacity, we are following exemplary footsteps of our parents, Gino and Liviana who have transmitted this strong passion to us.
+Since then, with smooth generational change, the company has changed hands from father to son, undergoing continuous and constant evolution, both from the technological and commercial point of view.
+Today we children, Chiara, Anna, and Antonio, the fourth generation, manage San Simone.
+Together, with pride and tenacity, we are following the exemplary footsteps of our parents, Gino and Liviana who have transmitted this strong passion to us.

 And for the future?
 Young Gaia and Sofia are already taking an active part in family vineyards.

 the company was founded by our great grandparents Gino and Olga

 end of second world war and everything is to be reconstructed